-On August 21 Iran began loading the fuel roads, also supplied by Russia, into the nuclear power plant located in the southern port city of Bushehr.
+On August 21 Iran began loading the fuel rods, also supplied by Russia, into the nuclear power plant located in the southern port city of Bushehr.

-"From now on it will take 10 to 15 days for the 163 fuel rods to be moved into the main building of the Bushehr nuclear power plant," Salehi said.
+"From now on it will take 10 to 15 days for the 163 fuel rods to be moved into the main building of the Bushehr nuclear power plant and then we have to transfer the fuel rods into the reactor," Salehi said.

-Russian officials have said the loading of the fuel marked the physical launch of the power plant, the construction of which initially began in the 1970s under the rule of the late shah.
+Russian officials have said the loading of the fuel into the plant marked the physical launch of the facility, the construction of which initially began in the 1970s under the rule of the late shah.

 Despite being OPEC's second-largest crude oil exporter and having the world's second-largest gas reserves, Iran insists it needs nuclear power for a rapidly growing population and for when its fossil fuels eventually run out.

 Meanwhile Salehi said Iran has received a "positive" response from Russia to its proposal of making nuclear fuel jointly in both countries.

 "So far the Russian response has been positive to the Iranian proposal," he said of the plan which he revealed on August 26.

 "But any comprehensive and complete response depends on future negotiations and further study.
 We hope that the positive signals from the Russians will lead to the signing of an agreement."

 Iran is under four sets of UN Security Council sanctions for its refusal to halt uranium enrichment -- the process which can be used to make nuclear fuel but also the fissile core of an atom bomb in highly purified forms.